bbc/tams/docs/adr/decisions/0004-ancestry-relationships.md

 * Option 2: Annotate Flow Segments to indicate the ancestry relationship with other Flow Segments that reference the same media object.
 * Option 3: Annotate Flow Segments to indicate the ancestry relationship with other Flows or Sources.
 * Option 4: Define a Flow Reference and Source Reference that indicate the ancestry relationship to other Flows or Sources.

-## Decision Outcome

-TBD

-### Implementation

-{Once the proposal has been implemented, add a link to the relevant PRs here}

 ## Pros and Cons of the Options